Rochford, South Dakota, an old mining camp in Pennington County, is said to be the friendliest ghost town in the Black Hills.

 In the 1930s, the Standby Mill was rebuilt and continued operation until 1942.
 The large office/dwelling that was known as “The Mansion” was torn down sometime before 1950 and the mill was torn down in 1987.

 In the 1950s, only the Moonshine Gulch Saloon, the Irish Gulch Dance Hall, and one store were open.
 The Burlington Northern Railroad tracks were torn up in 1985-1986.

-Today, Rochford is called home to only about 10 people but the old mining camp continues to display several historic buildings.
-The Moonshine Gulch Saloon is still in operation and welcomes hundreds of visitors and tourists.
+Today, Rochford is called home to only about ten people, but the old mining camp continues to display several historic buildings.
+The Moonshine Gulch Saloon is still operating and welcomes hundreds of visitors and tourists.

 Black Hills Badlands